TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Greta.md

 ## Importance of Security

 > To be added (links, information)
+> As the IoT grows, so do the security vulnerabilities of the linked objects.
+> With the arrival of IoT several new types of devices are connected to IP networks.
+-Medical equipment
+-Buildings
+-Cameras
+-Industrial sensors
+-Many other devices.

+All these devices need management Access to transport data securely over the internet.

 ## Security in Non IoT Solutions Vs IoT Solutions

 > To be added (links, information)
+>
+> How can new enterprise implementations secure their data flow?

 ## Secure Data Traffic

 > To be added (links, information)
+> Focuses on protecting critical data.
+> Any data traffic between a device and the cloud (including information transmitted via mobile apps) should be examined to make sure it is secured.

 ## Cryptography Protocols